alfydavy/Recommendation_Engine/README.md

 copy user_item_rating (user_id, item_id, rating) from 'user_item_ratings.csv' with HEADER=true;
 ```

-I've created the user_item_rating.csv file which you can readily use
+I've created the user_item_rating.csv file which you can readily use,
-Don't forget to fireup your cassandra
+Don't forget to fireup your cassandra;
 Next start the application using the follow command:

 ```